algorand/go-algorand/CONTRIBUTING.md

 All changes are are made via pull requests.

 Small changes are easier to review and merge than large ones, so the more focused a PR the better.
 If a feature requires refactoring, the refactoring should be a separate PR.
-If refactoring uncovers a bug, the bugfix should be a separate PR.
+If refactoring uncovers a bug, the fix should be a separate PR.
 These are not strict rules, but generally speaking, they make things easier to review which speeds up the PR process.

 ### General Guidelines